Simulstream: Open-Source Toolkit for Evaluation and Demonstration of Streaming Speech-to-Text Translation Systems: The Tool

 \subsection{Speech Processors}

 \simulstream{} also comes with several streaming speech processors, which can also be used as examples to build custom ones.

-\begin{itemize} \item Sliding window \citep{sen2022simultaneoustranslationunsegmentedinput}: a speech processor that applies a fixed-length sliding window retranslation with deduplication to mitigate overlapping outputs when processing unsegmented audio streams.
+\begin{itemize} \item Sliding window \citep{sen2022simultaneoustranslationunsegmentedinput}: a speech processor that applies a fixed-length sliding-window retranslation with deduplication to mitigate overlapping outputs when processing unsegmented audio streams.
 The approach relies on detecting the longest common subsequence between the current window and the previous one, in order to prevent repeating tokens caused by overlapping audio windows.
 This approach is implemented for Canary v2 \citep{sekoyan2025canary1bv2parakeettdt06bv3efficient}, Seamless \citep{communication2023seamlessm4tmassivelymultilingual}, and any speech-to-text HuggingFace model.

 \item StreamAtt \citep{papi-etal-2024-streamatt}: a speech processor that leverages audio-textual alignments based on cross-attention scores.
 This mechanism serves two purposes: \textit{i)} identifying which part of the generated hypothesis should be emitted (i.e., applying the AlignAtt policy; \citealt{papi23_interspeech}), and \textit{ii)} determining which part of the audio history to retain in memory, based on the textual history (i.e., the previously generated outputs), thereby enabling long-form processing.
-This approach is implemented for Seamless.
+This approach is implemented for Seamless and Canary, but can be ported to any speech-to-text attention-based HuggingFace model.

-\item SimulEval Agent Wrapper: a wrapper processor that calls a configured SimulEval agent.\footnote{It supports agents implemented for SimulEval>=1.1.0.} This enables seamless porting of any existing system developed using the legacy SimulEval tool. \item VAD Wrapper: speech processor that integrates Voice Activity Detection (VAD), specifically the Silero VAD \citep{Silero}.
+\item SimulEval Agent Wrapper: a wrapper processor that calls a SimulEval-based agent.\footnote{It supports agents implemented for SimulEval>=1.1.0.} This enables seamless porting of any existing system developed using the legacy tool. \item VAD Wrapper: speech processor that integrates Voice Activity Detection (VAD), specifically the Silero VAD \citep{Silero}.
 Its function is to split continuous audio streams into speech chunks by filtering out parts that do not contain speech before passing the remaining segments to an underlying speech processor.

 \end{itemize}

 The repository is structured to be easily extended with custom speech processors.
 To this aim, users should create a subclass of \texttt{simulstream.server.speech\_processors.\\SpeechProcessor}, add the class to the \texttt{PYTHONPATH}, and reference it in the YAML file configuration of the speech processor.
 Subclasses must implement methods to load models, process audio chunks, set source/target languages, and clear internal states.
 Speech chunks are fed as 1D NumPy arrays containing PCM audio normalized to the range $[-1.0, 1.0]$ sampled at 16 kHz.
 Their size (in seconds) is determined by the speech processor itself through a dedicated method and the speech processor has to return incremental outputs, containing the tokens to be deleted from previously generated outputs (if any) and the new tokens to be emitted.